Sanzhanov/Newman-Collection-Run-Reporter-on-CRM-Project-example/README.md

 - Go to the `environment` folder inside the `src` folder and do the same for the json containing the environment variables.

 - Go back to the code editor and open the `src/runner/runner.js` file in it.
 On the fourth line, in the `collection` field, replace after `src/collection/` the name of the collection with the name of your json file.
 Do the same on the fifth line for the `environment` field.
+Also in `iterationCount` field you can set the number of iterations.
 Don't forget to save your changes by pressing `Crtl+S`.

 - Run the collection using command: `npm run apitest`.
 Congratulations, your own report is ready!